Russian athletics doping row could spread to other sports

 A representative at the Russian ski federation said they could not comment on the prevalence of drug cheating in the sport because the federation boss was out of the office.

-Jenny Wiedeke, communications manager with international body the International Ski Federation (FIS), said Portugalov had no ties to her organisation.
+Jenny Wiedeke, communications manager with international body the International Ski Federation (FIS), said Portugalov had no ties to her organization.

 Asked if FIS planned to investigate the sport in Russia, she said: “We’re always working together with WADA to ensure that the sport - all of its disciplines - are clean from doping.
 With there being hundreds of pages of report, obviously we have to go through it and then work with WADA.”